- Solar advice hub

 Why is there a limit on solar PV output?

-The limit on solar output is in place to prevent issues with grid stability.
+The limit on output from domestic solar inverters is in place to prevent issues with grid stability.

-But by regulating this output, grid operators can make sure everyone gets a balanced and reliable supply of electricity.
+By regulating this output, grid operators can make sure everyone gets a reliable supply of electricity.

 How do you apply to your DNO for permission?